home-assistant/home-assistant.io/source/_docs/configuration/basic.markdown

   required: false
   type: list
 allowlist_external_urls:
 description: List of external URLs that can be fetched.
+URLs can match specific resources (e.g., `http://10.10.10.12/images/image1.jpg`) or a relative path that allows access to resources within it (e.g., `http://10.10.10.12/images` would allow access to anything under that path)
   required: false
   type: list
 {% endconfiguration %}